Dog Behaviour by The Way of the Dog

 The process may vary among behaviour consultants, at The Way of the Dog we will guide you through the following steps:

-- Consultation – We will carefully and respectfully listen to your concerns in the sanctity of your own home.
+- Consultation – We will carefully and respectfully listen to your concerns.

 - Observation – We will spend sufficient time observing your dog’s behaviour in the environment in which it lives and moves.